 How To Floss Properly

-how-to-floss-for-kidsMost of us know we should floss our teeth, but there are also many gray areas.
+Get the lowdown on how to floss your teeth the right way.Most of us know we should floss our teeth, but there are also many gray areas.
 Like when should you start flossing your child’s teeth?
 What is the most effective flossing technique?
 What type of floss should you use?
 Is flossing daily really necessary?

 Today we’ll be sharing our advice to help answer all of these questions!